 Encouraging your patients to self-schedule will dramatically improve practice efficiently.
-Research shows that most patients prefer to schedule their own appointments online, and online bookings are an excellent way to fill up last-minute slots with 26% of appointments scheduled online for the same or next day.
+Research shows that most patients prefer to schedule their own appointments online, and online bookings are an excellent way to fill up last-minute slots with 26% of appointments scheduled online for the same or the next day.
 And, if you add this to the time that staff will save on phone calls for appointment booking, you’ll be able to save a few hours just on appointment scheduling while filling up available slots on autopilot.

 8. Have a Cancellation Policy in Place